-There is something very Punjabi about Karol Bagh market – everything is big and showy with glitter thrown in as well.
+There are something very Punjabi about Karol Bagh market – everything is big and showy with glitter thrown in as well.
 So are the people who run the shops – mostly rich, jovial Punjabis.
-The spice sultan, Roopak, premium designer wear house, CTC Emporio, Indian ethnic wear majors, Frontier Bazaar, Ram Chandra Kishan Chandra, Roop Sarees , Chhabra 555 and Bombay Selection rub shoulders with Westside, Levi’s, Spykar, United Colors of Benetton and Park Avenue.
+The spice sultan, Roopak, premium designer wear house, CTC Emporio, Indian ethnic wear majors, Frontier Bazaar, Ram Chandra Kishan Chandra, Roop Sarees, Chhabra 555 and Bombay Selection rub shoulders with Westside, Levi’s, Spykar, United Colors of Benetton and Park Avenue.

 An entire range of ladies handbags and shoes, non-branded lingerie and cosmetics and casual wear are sold on the streets.
 The streets are pretty crowded.

 Sir’s & Hers, Impressions, Meena Bazaar, Fashion & I, Gyans, Karol Bagh Saree House, Panna Sarees, Vasari, Numero Uno, Koutons, – take your pick.
 You will still find the coveted fabric, embroidered blouse material or suit pieces in one of the smaller shops in the alleys…so make up your mind what you wish to shop for.
 Once there, flitting between big branded outlets and smaller shops can confuse the mind.
 Also don’t forget the masalas (spices) and namkeens (savouries).

 If you are at Karol Bagh for bargains and best deals, you should check out Tank Road as well.
 Though it is better known for wholesale garments, especially denims, it has some good shops for Indian wear too.

 You should make a beeline to Arya Samaj Road for second-hand books.